-The Company, through its wholly owned subsidiary DPG Resources Australia Pty Limited ("DPG Pty"), has an Earn-In/Joint Venture Agreement with Rio Tinto Exploration Pty Limited ("Rio Tinto"), a wholly owned subsidiary of Rio Tinto Limited covering base metal exploration and development rights in relation to certain granted exploration tenements and tenement applications in McArthur Basin Mining District, Northern Territory, Australia (The "Walker Gossan project").
-Rio Tinto and GPM have entered into a definitive Two Stage Earn-In / Joint Venture Agreement granting GPM an initial 51% interest under certain conditions.
-(See "Subsequent Events" and "Mineral Exploration Properties" below).
+- The Company, through its wholly owned subsidiary DPG Resources Australia Pty Limited ("DPG Pty"), has entered into an Earn-In/Joint Venture Agreement with Rio Tinto Exploration Pty Limited ("Rio Tinto"), a wholly owned subsidiary of Rio Tinto Limited covering base metal exploration and development rights in relation to certain granted exploration tenements and tenement applications in McArthur Basin Mining District, Northern Territory, Australia (The "Walker Gossan project").
+Rio Tinto and GPM have entered into a definitive Two Stage Earn-In/ Joint Venture Agreement granting GPM an initial 51% interest under certain conditions; - 100% interest in the Pasco Gold concession, located in the Province of Pasco, Peru. - 100% interest in the Peters property and Aremu property, located in Guyana, South America; - 100% interest in the Coppermine River project, located in Nunavut, Canada; and - 100% interest in the Rory Claim Group, located in the Yukon Territory, Canada.